 Odds are essentially a way for bookmakers to display how likely they think it is for a specific event to occur.
 Odds are typically represented by a fraction such as 7/2 or a decimal such as 3.2.
 However, in North America, moneyline odds such as +200 are used.
-Most sports betting sites will allow you to easily switch between odds formats so you can choose the one you prefer.
+Most football betting sites will allow you to easily switch between odds formats so you can choose the one you prefer.

 Any betting market on any event will have odds available, which give you a rough idea of the probability of that outcome occurring.
 Not only do odds tell you the possible likelihood of an event, but they also tell you how much you can stand to win back from your stake if you place a bet.
 This is obviously incredibly important for any bettor to know, as you shouldn’t place a bet without first understanding how much you could win back.

-Most betting odds can typically be described as long, short or even.
+Most football betting odds can typically be described as long, short or even.
 Long odds are for events that are less likely to happen, while short odds are for events more likely to happen.
 Even odds are used for events where the two outcomes are both equally likely to happen.

 Probability is a measure of how likely it is for an event to occur.
 In football, you might talk about the probability of a team winning the league or of a particular player scoring in a match.
 All events have a certain number of outcomes, and the probability of an outcome is the ratio of the number of events that produce that outcome to the number that don’t.

-With sports betting, the term implied probability is more commonly used as this is where the odds are converted into a percentage to view the supposed likelihood of an outcome.
-Bookmakers base their odds on probabilities but will also change them depending on how people are betting.
+With football betting, the term implied probability is more commonly used as this is where the odds are converted into a percentage to view the supposed likelihood of an outcome.
+Bookmakers base their football odds on probabilities but will also change them depending on how people are betting.
 In many cases, bookmakers want to have an equal amount of money on each outcome so that no matter what happens, they always win.
 As a result, odds will shorten or lengthen as more people bet on a specific outcome.

-If you want to start sports betting, you’re going to need to be able to calculate your potential returns.
+If you want to start football betting, you’re going to need to be able to calculate your potential returns.
 For each bet you make, you can check how much you’ll possibly make if your bet is successful by using the odds.
 The method for calculating your return is slightly different for fractional and decimal odds, but both are relatively straightforward, see our explanations below.

 Calculating your returns from fractional odds is fairly straightforward.
 If we express the fractional odds as A/B, for every value of B that you bet, you’ll receive back returns of A along with your stake.
 Here are a few examples to help you out:

-Decimal odds are the most common way of displaying odds at European bookmakers, and they’re much simpler to use than fractional odds.
+Decimal odds are the most common way of displaying football odds at European bookmakers, and they’re much simpler to use than fractional odds.
 All you need to do is multiple the odds by your stake, and you’ll get a figure of the exact amount you’ll receive if you win.
 With decimal odds, the stake that’s returned to you is also included in the calculation.
 Here are a few examples for you:

-As well as being able to calculate winnings from the betting odds, you can also use them to calculate the probability of an event.
+As well as being able to calculate winnings from the football betting odds, you can also use them to calculate the probability of an event.
 This is useful if you want to assess the likelihood of something happening, and it’s a good idea to compare it to your own predicted probability to determine whether there’s value in the odds.

 For calculating probability from fractional odds, you once again use an equation.
 Let’s express a set of fractional odds as A/B to demonstrate.
 The equation to calculate probability is: B/(A+B)*100 = probability %.
 Here are a few examples to illustrate how to do it: